 The Company carries the acquisition costs of its mineral properties at cost less any provision for impairment.
 At each reporting period, management applies judgement in assessing whether there are any indicators of impairment relating to mineral properties.
 If any such indicator exists, then an impairment test is performed by management, which also requires the Company to make significant judgments and estimates.
-Information considered by management in assessing indicators of impairment may include the period for which the entity has the right to conduct its exploration and project investigation activities, including expected renewals, whether substantive expenditure on further exploration and project investigation of mineral properties is budgeted, the evaluation of the results of exploration and project investigation activities up to the reporting date and other information that may indicate that the carrying value of mineral properties may not be recovered in full from successful development or sale of the asset.
+Information considered by management in assessing indicators of impairment may include the period for which the entity has the right to conduct its exploration and project investigation activities, including expected renewals, whether substantive expenditure on further exploration and project investigation activities up to the reporting date and other information that may indicate that the carrying value of mineral properties may not be recovered in full from successful development or sale of the asset.
 The judgments and estimates mentioned above are subject to various risks and uncertainties, which may ultimately have an effect on the expected recoverability of the carrying values of the mineral properties.

-The Company has determined that no indicators of impairment exist for its mineral properties as of March 31, 2023.
+The Company has determined that no indicators of impairment exist for its mineral properties as of June 30, 2023.